Licensing#

 Prism Plus also adds the options to configure Prism state defaults and to manage state presets in the State Manager and in the Project Settings.

-This plan comes with technical support via email, Discord and the forum.
+This plan comes with technical support via email and Discord.

 Pro#